+Kalanchoe blossfeldiana has glossy, green leaves with scalloped edges that can become red-tinged when exposed to full sun.
 Although the thick leaves seem sturdy, they are actually quite brittle.
 Handle flaming katy with care because the leaf tips easily break off.

 Although this compact, little house plant is easy to grow, getting it to re-bloom can be a challenge.

 Light: Bright light to full sun.

 Water: Keep the soil mix barely moist.
 Take care not to overwater Kalanchoe, which will cause leaves to wilt and may lead to root rot.
 Use a pot with drainage holes; water thoroughly, then allow the top 1 inch (2.5 cm) of soil to dry out before watering.
 Don't allow the soil to dry out completely, however.
 Dry soil will cause the leaves to shrivel and turn yellow.
 Water sparingly after it stops flowering.

 Temperature: Average room temperatures 65-80°F/18-27°C

 Soil: 2 parts all-purpose potting mix and 1 part horticultural sand or perlite.

 Fertilizer: Feed monthly from late spring to early fall with balanced water-soluble fertilizer.